DoodleScheduling/hiring-challenges/frontend-engineer/README.md

 Once completed, send an email with a link to your repository to `code-challenge@doodle.com` with the subject `FE-<yourname>`.
 For example, if your name is "Paul Smith", the subject should be `FE-Paul Smith`.

-We will review your submission within one week—although sometimes it might take a bit longer.
+We will review your submission within one week although sometimes it might take a bit longer.

 Good luck and happy coding!